At Wellspring, we know that the most common reason families don’t seek help for their overweight or obese child is the cost.

-We do this in eight distinct ways, each of which is unique to Wellspring among weight loss camps:
+We do this in four distinct ways, each of which is unique to Wellspring among weight loss camps:

-Wellspring's tuition varies by program length and location.
-Please visit Wellspring's Dates & Rates to find current dates and prices.
-You can also contact us at 866.364.0808 or chat now for immediate answers to your questions.
+Wellspring’s tuition varies by program length and location.
+Please visit Wellspring’s Dates & Rates to find current dates and prices.
+You can also contact us at 866.364.0808 for immediate answers to your questions.

 Understanding how critical weight loss is to their child’s health, many families seek financing in order to split the cost of a Wellspring program into manageable monthly payments.
 While some families choose to refinance their home or borrow money from family members, many others take advantage of a special loan program arranged through our lending partner.

-As a division of CRC Health, the nation's largest provider of specialized behavioral health services, Wellspring is able to offer the loan program to families enrolling their child in Wellspring Camps.
+As a member of Rivermend Health, a premier provider of scientifically driven, specialty behavioral health services, Wellspring is able to offer a loan program to families enrolling their child in Wellspring Camps.

 Please call us at 866.364.0808 and we’ll guide you through the loan qualification process.